Research

 Use of telehealth for counselling services delivered by alcohol and other drug treatment organisations

 The National Centre for Education and Training on Addiction (NCETA) is currently conducting a project focussed on the potential role for telehealth in the delivery of alcohol and other drug services.
 Hello Sunday Morning is part of the Project Advisory Group.
-NCETA is currently looking for research participants.
-Are you someone who has undergone alcohol and other drug treatment counselling via phone or video and face-to-face within the past 12 months?
+NCETA is currently looking for research participants from regional areas.
+Are you someone from a regional area who has undergone alcohol and other drug treatment counselling via phone or video and face-to-face within the past 12 months?
 They want to hear from you!
 More information HERE.
 You can also contact Dr Ashlea Bartram (ashlea.bartram@flinders.edu.au) for more information.

 Online relationship support for couples affected by alcohol and other drug use